What is the Matter with Things?

 And, whilst the right view recognises and understands the power of the left, the left view fails to notice why it even needs the right.
 Because of this imbalance, the rational left-brain view and behaviour continues to further exaggerate and promote itself at the expense of the intuitive right.
 A vicious cycle.
 This is a mental-illness.
 We must, individually and as a society, recover the evolutionarily intended use of that intuitive gift.

-Because of the intuitive nature of that gift, it needs to be understood by being embodied and enacted rather than being learned from an definitive list of components and features.
+Because of the intuitive nature of that gift, it needs to be understood by being embodied and enacted rather than being learned from a definitive list of elements and features.

 To recognise a necessary distance between our model of the world, embodied & manipulated in the left-brain, and the immediate experience & understanding of the world, obtained with the attention of the right.